hashicorp/packer/website/source/docs/builders/vmware-vmx.html.markdown

 ---
 layout: "docs"
 page_title: "VMware Builder from VMX"
+description: |-
+  This VMware Packer builder is able to create VMware virtual machines from an existing VMware virtual machine (a VMX file).
+It currently supports building virtual machines on hosts running VMware Fusion Professional for OS X, VMware Workstation for Linux and Windows, and VMware Player on Linux.
 ---

 # VMware Builder (from VMX)

 Type: `vmware-vmx`

-This VMware builder is able to create VMware virtual machines from an existing VMware virtual machine (a VMX file).
+This VMware Packer builder is able to create VMware virtual machines from an existing VMware virtual machine (a VMX file).
 It currently supports building virtual machines on hosts running [VMware Fusion Professional](http://www.vmware.com/products/fusion-professional/) for OS X,